-Lori Ann Lange is a Partner and Co-Chair of the Government Contracts Practice Group.
+Lori Ann Lange is a partner and co-chair of Peckar & Abramson's Government Contracting & Infrastructure Practice, leading the firm's federal government contracting efforts.
 She specializes in government contract law, bid protests, and corporate compliance counseling.
 She represents a range of government contractors, including construction contractors, major defense contractors, informational technology contractors, and service contractors.
-Ms. Lange has written and lectured on significant issues facing the government contracts and construction industries, including small business subcontracting, the Buy American Act, the False Claims Act, and corporate compliance.
+Lori has written and lectured on significant issues facing the government contracts and construction industries, including small business subcontracting, the Buy American Act, the False Claims Act, and corporate compliance.

 “We develop tailored compliance programs to meet the needs of each individual client.”

-Ms. Lange has successfully litigated numerous bid protests before the Government Accountability Office and the Court of Federal Claims, including multi-million dollar bid protests involving information technology procurements and OMB Circular A-76 competitions.
+Lori has successfully litigated numerous bid protests before the Government Accountability Office and the Court of Federal Claims, including multi-million dollar bid protests involving information technology procurements and OMB Circular A-76 competitions.
 The types of protest issues have included: best value determinations, including price-technical tradeoff decisions; past performance evaluations; cost and price realism analyses; application of evaluation factors; compliance with solicitation requirements and responsiveness of proposals; meaningful discussions and clarifications; and challenges to solicitation terms and conditions.
-Ms. Lange also has been involved in size protests before the Small Business Administration.
+Lori also has been involved in size protests before the Small Business Administration.

 State of Maryland